Concerned about someone?

 Living a life free from harm and abuse is everyone’s fundamental human right.
 We all need to act as good neighbours and citizens in looking out for one another, and seeking to prevent the isolation that can lead to abusive situations and put adults at risk of harm.
 One of the fundamental principles of communities is that we're all fair, compassionate and caring to each other.

-Many agencies in Shropshire are working together in a partnership called the Keeping Adults Safe in Shropshire Board (KASiSB)to prevent abuse and respond quickly when we think someone may be continuing to be at risk of abuse or neglect.
+Many agencies in Shropshire are working together in a partnership called the Keeping Adults Safe in Shropshire Board (KASiSB) to prevent abuse and respond quickly when we think someone may be continuing to be at risk of abuse or neglect.
 The three agencies that must be members of the board are the council, the police and the clinical commissioning group in our area.
-Take a look at our strategic plan to find out more about our work.

 Please do your part to prevent abuse from occurring to others.
 If you find out about something and the person with your support can't manage to stop it, please speak to someone who will be able to help like the police, the person’s doctor or someone supporting the adult affected.